Nikitha5399/M2-Embedded_Microcontroller-Based-LPG-Gas-Leakage-Detector-using-GSM-Module/1_Requirements/README.md

   - GSM module to send a message to a registered mobile number.
   - Buzzer to alert the fire has produced.
 # LOW LEVEL REQUIREMENTS
-  - LCD to display the message.
+  - LED to display the message.